 She turned out to be a resident of a Ventnor mental health home.
 When I arrived, a nurse in charge thanked me for bringing back the presents and said she’d talk to Dorothy to see if she could be convinced to stop sending the letters.
 It should have been funny to think that such a devoted fan was a mental patient, but I found it sad.
 And the letters did stop.

-That summer, 20th Century Fox offered the Hamid office the chance to present the South Jersey premiere of a new, creepy horror movie The Fly starring Vincent Price.
-I was hired to create a radio commercial and to host a broadcast with a visiting troop of ghouls which would mingle around the Shore Theatre at the opening.
+That summer, 20th Century Fox offered the Hamid office the chance to present the South Jersey premiere of a new, creepy horror movie, The Fly, starring Vincent Price.
+I was hired to create a radio commercial and to host a broadcast with a visiting troop of ghouls who would mingle around the Shore Theatre at the opening.

 Driving over from the mainland, I caught an interview with that star on Jack Lawyer’s WFPG afternoon show.
 “Wow!”
 Jack said to Igor.
 “That’s some scary make-up!
 How long did it take you to put that on?

 “More than three hours,” Igor replied in a kind, gentle, rather cultured voice.

 Not long thereafter I saw his facial art work in person.
 I’d say 20 minutes would have been enough.

 The collection of characters he’d brought with him looked like a bunch of high schoolers he’d drafted off the streets.
 I tried talking to one aiming to look like Frankenstein’s Monster.

 “You are certainly terrifying,” I began.
 “Are little kids afraid of you?”